colindembovsky/colindembovsky.github.io/_posts/2021-11-02-enforcing-reusable-workflows-for-standardization.markdown

 1. Compliance Team configures `main` branch to be protected. `Require Code Review by CODEOWNERS` is enabled. `Required Checks` is enabled, requiring the `compliant-code-scan` workflow to pass before allowing merges.
 Other settings can be set in collaboration with the App Team.
 1. Compliance Team creates `dev` and `prod` environments, requiring the appropriate approvers.
 On `prod`, require appropriate approvers and also require that only protected branches can be deployed.

-With this set of configuration, the Compliance Team can ensure that teams are following approved processes.
+With this set of configuration, the Compliance Team can ensure that teams are following approved processes, not beome a bottleneck, and leave the App Team to get on with their work.
 Let's walk through this configuration step by step.

 # Configuration